Black-footed ferret: Reintroduction and conservation

 Employees of the San Diego Zoo, the conservation organization Revive & Restore, the ViaGen Pets and Equine Company, and the U.S. Fish and Wildlife Service have teamed up to clone a black-footed ferret.
 In 2020, a team of scientists cloned a female named Willa, who died in the mid-1980s and left no living descendants.
 Her clone, a female named Elizabeth Ann, was born on December 10, 2020, making her the first North American endangered species to be cloned.
 Scientists hoped that the contribution of this individual would alleviate the effects of inbreeding and help black-footed ferrets better cope with plague.
 Experts estimate that this female's genome contains three times as much genetic diversity as any of the modern black-footed ferrets.
 In October 2022, Elizabeth Ann received a hysterectomy due to health complications related to hydrometra, a condition causing excessive fluid retention within the uterus, alongside an underdeveloped uterine horn.
 These conditions are common in black-footed ferrets, and are not believed to be due to the cloning process.
 Elizabeth Ann otherwise remained healthy and continues to demonstrate normal behavior for an adult ferret.

 In April 2024, the U.S. Fish and Wildlife Service announced the birth of two new black-footed ferret clones, Noreen and Antonia, who were cloned from the same genetic material as Elizabeth Ann.
 Noreen was born at the National Black-footed Ferret Conservation Center in Colorado, while Antonia was born at the Smithsonian National Zoo & Conservation Biology Institute in Virginia.
 In June 2024, Antonia gave birth to a litter of three kits after mating with a male named Urchin.
-Two of these, a male named Red Cloud and a female named Sibert, survived and are in good health.
+Two of these, a male named Red Cloud and a female named Sibert, survived in good health.
+In 2025, additional litters were produced by Antonia, Sibert, and Red Cloud at the Smithsonian Conservation Biology Institute, with a fourth by Noreen at the National Black-footed Ferret Conservation Center.
+Elizabeth Ann and Noreen also died in this year.

 In popular culture

-Animated GIF of a ferret typing at a computer for Census Bureau Data Ferrett web tool.

 In 2023, the black-footed ferret was featured on a United States Postal Service Forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
 The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.
 The U.S. Census Bureau featured a black-footed ferret on its "Data Federated Electronic Research Review Extraction and Tabulation Tool" or "Data FERRETT" web tool.
 This tool allowed researchers outside the government to extract unique, anonymized data from respondents to Census surveys, including the Current Population Survey.

-The song "Yon Ferrets Return" by Neko Case, from her 2013 album The Worse Things Get, the Harder I Fight, the Harder I Fight, the More I Love You, is about the Black-footed Ferret.